 No one would ever dare pull a gun on her, out of fear she’ll shoot them between the eyes before they can even take aim.
 She’s a deadly combination of beauty, wit, and skill…

 If Christopher Cross is the male heart-throb aboard the Osprey, then Lady Ravenrose is definitely the female heart-throb.
-I knew I wanted a femme fatale character, and what better way to fit one into a pirate crew than to make her the resident sharpshooter?
-Lady Ravenrose comes from a hard past as the former slave of a gold mine magnate, but since taking her freedom, she’s now one of the wealthiest women in the world and one of the most notorious pirates on the high seas.
+I knew I wanted a character that fit the traditional femme fatale archetype, and what better way to fit one into a pirate crew than to make her the resident sharpshooter?
+Lady Ravenrose comes from a past as the former slave of a gold mine magnate, but since taking her freedom, she’s now one of the wealthiest women in the world and one of the most notorious pirates on the high seas.

 “You may not be killed by the “A Single Bullet” card.”

 Lady Ravenrose’s portrait is one of my favorites – again, Fiona did a fantastic job of creating the look and feel that I was going for with these characters’ stories.
-On the one hand, Ravenrose is living a life of immense luxury, but on the other hand… that luxury is only afforded by embracing treachery, deceit, and danger.
-I love Lady Ravenrose’s lavish outfit and the gobs and gobs of beautifully rendered gold jewelry.
-But it’s the gilded pistol neatly tucked into her belt that draws the eye.
-There’s an old saying in screenwriting that if you see a gun hanging on a wall in Act One, then you can bet you’ll see that gun go off in Act Three.
-Keep your eyes on Lady Ravenrose’s gun…
+On the one hand, Ravenrose is living a life of immense luxury, but on the other hand… that luxury is only afforded by embracing the treachery, deceit, and danger of being a pirate.
+I love Lady Ravenrose’s gorgeous outfit, gobs of beautifully rendered jewelry, and gilded pistol neatly tucked into her belt.

 Well, gang, that wraps up this week’s sneak peek at more of the characters of Osprey Adrift!
 Next week, I’ll be revealing the portraits and background for four more… including everyone’s favorite drunken sailor… Three-Tongued Sal. 😛